Courses

 Significant Figures

-Every measurement gives us an output in a number that is included of reliable digits and uncertain digits.
+Every measurement gives us an output in a number that includes of reliable digits and uncertain digits.

 Reliable digits added with the first uncertain digit can be defined as significant digits or significant figures.
-This is representing the precision of measurement which is dependent on least count of instrument used for measurement.
+This represents the precision of measurement which is dependent on the least count of instrument used for measurement.

 The period of oscillation of a pendulum is 1.62 s can be taken as an example.
-Here 1 and 6 will be the reliable and 2 is uncertain.
-Hence, the measured value will be having three significant figures.
+Here 1 and 6 will be reliable and 2 is uncertain.
+Hence, the measured value will have three significant figures.

-Rules for the determination of number of significant figures
+Rules for the determination of the number of significant figures

 • All non-zero digits will be significant.

-• Irrespective of decimal place, all zeros between two non-zero digits will be significant irrespective of decimal place.
+• Irrespective of the decimal place, all zeros between two non-zero digits will be significant irrespective of the decimal place.

 • Zeroes before non-zero digits and after decimal are not considered as significant, for a value less than 1.
-Zero present before decimal place in case of these number will be insignificant always.
+Zero presents before the decimal place in case these numbers will be insignificant always.

 • Trailing zeroes in case of a number without any decimal place will be insignificant.

-• Trailing zeroes in case of a number with decimal place will be significant.
+• Trailing zeroes in case of a number with a decimal place will be significant.

-Cautions for removing ambiguities in calculating number of significant figures
+Cautions for removing ambiguities in calculating the number of significant figures

 • Variation of units will not change number of significant digits.
 As an example,